 Often the last thing you feel like doing when you’re knackered but some light exercise might help to recharge you.
-A ten minute walk will help increase your blood flow and get your heart rate up, getting more energy around your body, making you feel more energetic.
+A ten-minute walk will help increase your blood flow and get your heart rate up, getting more energy around your body, and making you feel more energetic.

 Drink more water

 Lack of fluids can make you feel fatigued.
 The European Food Safety Authority recommends women should drink 1.6 litres of fluid and men 2.0 litres ( this will vary depending on temp and activity).
-So thats nearly 3 pint glasses for women and 3 and half for men.
+So that’s nearly 3-pint glasses for women and 3 and a half for men.
 Water is always the best!

 Time for yourself